philipperemy/FX-1-Minute-Data/README.md

 ### Volume

 Number of lots.
-From what I saw it's always 0 here.
+Looks like it's always 0.